Alexandra Milchan

 Alexandra Milchan (born 28 July 1972) is a French-American film and television producer based in Los Angeles and New York.

-She has earned Academy Award and Golden Globe nominations for her work, which includes Todd Field's acclaimed Focus Features drama Tár starring Cate Blanchett, which received six Academy Award nominations; Apple TV+’s Golden Globe- and Emmy-winning crime drama Black Bird, starring Taron Egerton and Paul Walter Hauser.
+She has earned Academy Award and Golden Globe nominations for her work, which includes Todd Field's Tár starring Cate Blanchett, which received six Academy Award nominations; Apple TV+'s Golden Globe- and Emmy-winning crime drama Black Bird, starring Taron Egerton and Paul Walter Hauser.

-Milchan is an executive producer of the Apple TV+ limited series The Crowded Room starring Tom Holland, Amanda Seyfried, and Emmy Rossum, as well as the Netflix crime thriller The Killer directed by David Fincher and starring Michael Fassbender.
+Milchan is an executive producer of AMC's anthology series The Terror, with a fourth season currently in development; the Apple TV+ limited series The Crowded Room starring Tom Holland, Amanda Seyfried, and Emmy Rossum, as well as the Netflix crime thriller The Killer directed by David Fincher and starring Michael Fassbender.

-Her upcoming credits include the third season of AMC's anthology series The Terror, with a fourth season currently in development; the horror thriller Arachnid, which she produced with Basil Iwanyk; Safe Houses, an international spy thriller for Apple; and the Netflix series Calabasas which she is producing alongside Emma Roberts, Kim Kardashian, and showrunner Chris Van Dusen.
+Her upcoming credits include Safe Houses, an international spy thriller for Apple starring Jennifer Connelly and Ana de Armas; the Netflix series Calabasas which she is producing alongside Emma Roberts, Kim Kardashian, and showrunner Chris Van Dusen; the Peacock series Bride Wars, which she is producing with Emma Roberts and writer Sascha Rothchild; and the horror thriller Crawlers, which she produced with Basil Iwanyk.

-Notable past credits include The Wolf of Wall Street, The 24th, co-written and directed by Oscar-winner Kevin Willmott (BlacKkKlansman), the Starz docuseries Seduced: Inside the NXIVM Cult, the Freida Pinto-led Netflix thriller Intrusion, David Ayer's Street Kings, Alexandre Aja's horror thriller Mirrors, and the Netflix features The Red Sea Diving Resort and The Silence.
+Notable past credits include The Wolf of Wall Street, The 24th, co-written and directed by Oscar-winner Kevin Willmott, the Starz docuseries Seduced: Inside the NXIVM Cult, the Freida Pinto-led Netflix thriller Intrusion, David Ayer's Street Kings, Alexandre Aja's horror thriller Mirrors, and the Netflix features The Red Sea Diving Resort and The Silence.

 Milchan previously ran EMJAG Productions and is now the head of Crescent Line Productions, Inc. In 2007, Variety named her one of its Top 10 Producers to Watch.